Director of Drama: Dr H.R. Brown

-All students in the Third Form experience a module of Drama as part of the English syllabus.
+All pupils in the Third Form experience a module of Drama as part of the English syllabus.
 They are introduced to the basics of improvisation and devising, as well as experiencing workshops in stage combat, set design and clowning.

-Students may opt to pursue Drama at GCSE.
+Pupils may opt to pursue Drama at GCSE.
 We follow the WJEC syllabus, which offers the most practical and hands-on approach to a range of performance and production skills.

 The course has three key components, which are assed via practical performance and written examination.

 Component 1 requires pupils to create a piece of devised theatre in response to a stimulus provided by the exam board.
 This performance must demonstrate the influence of an established theatrical practitioner such as Brecht, Stanislavski or Frantic Assembly.